 Nondiscrimination test for retirement plans

 Retirement plans must satisfy nondiscrimination tests to ensure that employers provide benefits equally to all employees (not just highly compensated or key employees).
-Basically, the nondiscrimination test ensures that HCEs do not overly utilize plans.
+The nondiscrimination test ensures that HCEs do not overly utilize plans.

-You can use the following for nondiscrimination testing (these should look familiar):
+You can use the following for nondiscrimination testing:

 - Highly compensated employees